 Treating Osteoarthritis with Stem Cells

 UC-MSC+ Stem Cell treatment for arthritis and osteoarthritis cell therapy will require an estimated 10-14 days.
 Due to the varying degrees of severity, our orthopedic team will need to evaluate potential patients to establish an appropriate protocol.
-Upon completion of the medical review, a detailed treatment plan will be provided that will include the specifics, such as the exact total number of nights required, along with the total medical-related costs.
-To begin the evaluation process for our multi-stage arthritis treatment protocol w/ intra articular injections, please prepare your recent medical records, such as radiology scans w/ Blood tests, and contact us today.
+Upon completion of the medical review, a detailed treatment plan will be provided, including the exact number of nights required and the total medical-related costs.
+To begin the evaluation process for our multi-stage arthritis treatment protocol with intra-articular injections, please prepare your recent medical records, such as radiology scans and blood tests, and contact us today.

 Published Clinical Citations